Trends

 Did you find the immigration process difficult?

 Not at all, at least not in our case.
 Every step we were asked to take was very easy to understand and follow.
-We filled every paper on our own, and got prepared for the interviews by ourselves.
-We submitted the papers in December ’99, had our medical tests in March/April 2000, the interview a couple months later and we got approved in late July.
+We filled out every paper on our own and got prepared for the interviews by ourselves.
+We submitted the papers in December ’99, had our medical tests in March/April 2000, the interview a couple of months later and we got approved in late July.
 Our visas came in early September of 2000, so the total process took just under 10 months.

 How long did it take you to find a job that you liked in Canada?

-Way too long, for many reasons: our change of plans that found us in Toronto, instead of our original destination (Saint John, NB), the time of the year (late fall), the lack of knowledge on how to search for a job properly… Many little reasons that combined caused us to make many wrong decisions.
-By the time I finally got a job we were absolutely broke.
+Way too long, for many reasons: our change of plans that found us in Toronto, instead of our original destination (Saint John, NB), the time of the year (late fall), the lack of knowledge on how to search for a job properly… Many little reasons combined caused us to make many wrong decisions.
+By the time I finally got a job, we were absolutely broke.
 You might want to read more about it by clicking on my immigration story here.

-Where did you learn French/ English?
+Where did you learn French/English?
 What was your second language level when you first came to Canada?

 I never actually studied English (either of the little you learn in school), I pretty much taught myself; this happened mostly because of the kind of work I do (I’m an IT professional) and also because I am a very fast learner.
-I constantly pushed myself so I can learn more, so it didn’t take long until I found myself talking in front of a room full of people within days of having landed my first job; it was the best way I could find to force myself to learn how to communicate properly faster.
-Me being a singer, I was already comfortable being in front of people, but doing a training session is much different than singing!
+I constantly pushed myself so I could learn more, so it didn’t take long until I found myself talking in front of a room full of people within days of having landed my first job; it was the best way I could find to force myself to learn how to communicate properly faster.
+Being a singer, I was already comfortable being in front of people, but doing a training session is much different than singing!

 What was your biggest culture shock?